-These are affected facilities under the National Emission Standards for Hazardous Air Pollutants for Area Source Standards for Nine Metal Fabrication and Finishing Source Categories, 40 CFR 63, Subpart XXXXXX.
+This unit is considered an affected facility under National Emission Standards for Hazardous Air Pollutants (NESHAP) for Nine Metal Fabrication and Finishing Source Categories (40 CFR 63, Subpart XXXXXX (6X)).

-(The information describing the process contained in this emissions unit description box is descriptive information and does not constitute enforceable conditions.)
+(The information describing the process contained in this facility description box is descriptive information and does not constitute enforceable conditions.)

-National Emission Standards for Hazardous Air Pollutants (NESHAP) Requirements
+National Emission Standards for Hazardous Air Pollutants

-E.1.1 General Provisions Relating to NESHAP XXXXXX [326 IAC 20-1-1][40 CFR 63, Subpart A]

-The provisions of 40 CFR 63, Subpart A - General Provisions, which are incorporated as 326 IAC 20-1-1, apply to the facilities described in this section except when otherwise specified in 40 CFR 63, Subpart XXXXXX.
+- General Provisions Relating to National Emission Standards for Hazardous Air Pollutants (NESHAPs) [326 IAC 20-1-1][40 CFR 63, Subpart XXXXXX] - The Permittee shall comply with the provisions of 40 CFR 63, Subpart A General (a) Provisions, which are incorporated by reference as 326 IAC 20-1-1 for the emission units described in this section except when otherwise specified in 40 CFR 63.
+Subpart XXXXXX. - (b) Pursuant to 40 CFR 63.10, the Permittee shall submit all required notifications and reports to: